yuchengs/StaticBTESolver/README.md

 3. `OpenCASCADE` (optional): OpenCASCADE is a free CAD kernel.
 If gmsh's build-in kernel is enough for you, you may skip this dependency.
 However, we may support `STEP` file format in the future, which will probably use `OpenCASCADE`.

-4. `gmsh`: gmsh is a free mesh generator.
+4. `gmsh` (optional): gmsh is a free mesh generator.
 To install, consult gmsh documentation [here](gmsh.info).
 Since we use gmsh api for C++ internally, you will need to compile gmsh as a shared library.
   ```
   git clone http://gitlab.onelab.info/gmsh/gmsh.git